gokatch/amazon-chime-spm/README.md

 * Open `AmazonChimeSDK` and `AmazonChimeSDKMedia` folders and zipped the `.xcframework` from each folders
 * Go to [create release](https://github.com/gokatch/amazon-chime-sdk-ios/releases) and taps on `draft a new release
 <img width="931" alt="Screen Shot 2022-03-24 at 10 49 43 AM" src="https://user-images.githubusercontent.com/6547793/159947439-7cfe4339-f7b1-46d8-bf87-cf6f67567399.png">
+* move the zipped `.xcframework` to this repo
+* Commit the changes to this repo

 ### 2. Update Package.swift
 * Open the Package.swift and update the urllink and the checksums